abntex/limarka/docs/paper/paper.md

 (it's for sale), it changes over time and has many rules.

 Limarka makes possible to produce these documents according to ABNT standard, by writing it with Markdown.
-When Markdown is not expressive enough to follow ABNT rules, the user will need to input Latex code, and limarka makes it easier.
+Where the Markdown syntax is not expressive enough to follow ABNT rules, the user will need to input Latex code, and limarka makes it easier.

 Limarka uses @pandoc to convert documents from Markdown to Latex, but uses custom templates based on @abnTeX2 and configuration is done by filling a PDF @form,